Jorge Barredo Ferreira

 Work & Education

-Designed and operated firmware fuzzing pipelines.
-Developed harnesses, managed corpora with LLM seed generation, triaged crashes with sanitizers and gdb.
+Designed firmware fuzzing pipelines, developed harnesses, managed corpora with LLM seed generation, triaged crashes with sanitizers and gdb.
 Integrated EM/power/timing SCA feedback for attack surface prioritisation.
 Containerised with Docker for CI; aligned with IEC 62443.

 International PhD mention.
 Extended fuzzing with live EM SCA integration — direct output: GAFLERNA at ACM FSE 2025.
-Worked with Prof. Justyna Petke and Prof. David Clark.
+With Prof. Justyna Petke and Prof. David Clark.

 Protocol conformance and interoperability testing for energy/telecom devices (DLMS).
 Reproducible HW/SW testbeds and Python automation for IEC/ISO certification.